ga-dc/wdi5/w07/d01/js_objects/notes_mms.md

 Start by discussing what's missing from our JS Knowledge:
 * Hashes
-* Objects / OOP / Inheritance (won't discuss inheritance)
+* Objects / OOP / Inheritance (won't discuss inheritance much today)

 In JS, we solve both of these with a concept called an object.
 Objects are like hashes in Ruby in that they have key / value pairs, but they are different in